 Brendan’s Doctoral studies focused on developing a pedagogically sound and scientifically rigorous approach to monitoring health-related fitness in secondary schools.
 His research included a collaboration with disruptive technologies company, iMosphere.
 During his time at the University of Limerick, Brendan taught across multiple modules on the BSc in Physical Education and BSc in Sport and Exercise Science programmes.

-Brendan completed his Doctoral studies in September, 2020, before joining Dublin City University as a lecturer in the School of Health and Human Performance.
+Brendan completed his Doctoral studies in September 2020, before joining Dublin City University as a lecturer in the School of Health and Human Performance.
+Brendan currently lectures in Health & Physical Education at the University of Limerick in the Physical Education and Sports Science Department.
 Brendan lectures across a range of modules in the School, including, Health Related Activity, Towards Optimum Performance, Applied Studies in Athletics, Aquatics, and Programme Decisions and Policy in Physical Education.
-His research interests span across a broad range of health and fitness related themes among youth, including; health related fitness; application of health and fitness concepts in education settings; resistance training; and Teacher Education.
-He has also served on the Executive of the Physical Education Association of Ireland for the past five years.
+His research interests span across a broad range of health and fitness-related themes among youth, including; health-related fitness; application of health and fitness concepts in education settings; resistance training; and Teacher Education.
+He has also served on the Executive of the Physical Education Association of Ireland for the past number of years.

 health and education, including; physical education; sport pedagogy; fitness education; resistance training; and teacher education